Clinical Trials Using Wild-type Reovirus

 Clinical trials are research studies that involve people.
 The clinical trials on this list are studying Wild-type Reovirus.
 All trials on the list are supported by NCI.

 NCI’s basic information about clinical trials explains the types and phases of trials and how they are carried out.
 Clinical trials look at new ways to prevent, detect, or treat disease.
 You may want to think about taking part in a clinical trial.
 Talk to your doctor for help in deciding if one is right for you.

-Pembrolizumab and Pelareorep in Treating Patients with Advanced Pancreatic Cancer
+Dexamethasone, Carfilzomib, and Nivolumab with Pelareorep in Treating Patients with Relapsed Multiple Myeloma

-This phase II trial studies the side effects and how well pembrolizumab in combination with pelareorep work in treating patients with pancreatic cancer that has spread to other parts of the body.
-Immunotherapy with monoclonal antibodies, such as pembrolizumab, may induce changes in the body's immune system and may interfere with the ability of tumor cells to grow and spread.
-A virus, called reovirus (pelareorep), which has been changed in a certain way, may be able to kill tumor cells without damaging normal cells.
-Giving pembrolizumab in combination with pelareorep may work better in treating patients with advanced pancreatic cancer.
+This phase I trial studies the side effects and best dose of pelareorep when given together with dexamethasone, carfilzomib, and nivolumab in treating patients with multiple myeloma that has come back (relapsed).
+Anti-inflammatory drugs, such as dexamethasone, lower the body’s immune response and are used with other drugs in the treatment of some types of cancer.
+Carfilzomib may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth.
+Immunotherapy with monoclonal antibodies, such as nivolumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
+A virus, called pelareorep, which has been changed in a certain way, may be able to kill tumor cells without damaging normal cells.
+Giving dexamethasone, carfilzomib, and nivolumab with pelareorep may work better in treating patients with multiple myeloma.

 Location: 2 locations

 Wild-Type Reovirus in Combination with Carfilzomib and Dexamethasone in Treating Patients with Relapsed or Refractory Multiple Myeloma